 Televisions and computers are increasingly popular in households and businesses around Australia.
-In 2007/08 there were 31.7 million televisions, computers and computer products sold into Australia,4 which is equivalent to 1.5 new units per person every year.5 In the same period, it is estimated that 16.8 million televisions, computers and computer products reached the end of their useful life.6 This suggests that each Australian disposes of nearly one unit each year.
+In 2007/08 there were there were 7.6 million televisions and computers and a further 22.6 million related computer products ('peripherals' including keyboards, mice, power cords or printers) sold into Australia19 - a total of 31.7 million units, or 1.5 new units per person.20 In the same period, it is estimated that 16.8 million televisions, computers and computer products reached the end of their useful life.21 This suggests that each Australian disposes of nearly one unit each year.

-The number of computers and televisions being sold in Australia and the speed at which they reach obsolescence has been increasing in recent years, driven by industrial processes, rising incomes and wealth, demographic and lifestyle factors, rapidly improving technologies, the move to digital television and declining real costs due to falling prices of minerals and other raw material inputs.7 As a result the volume of television and computer products reaching end of life each year is expected to increase at
+The number of televisions and computers being sold in Australia, and the speed at which they reach obsolescence, has been increasing in recent years, driven by industrial processes, rising incomes and wealth, demographic and lifestyle factors, rapidly improving technologies, the move to digital television and declining real costs due to falling prices of minerals and other raw material inputs.22 As a result the volume of television and computer products reaching end of life each year is expected to increase at a much higher rate than sales (with sales projected to increase at a rate of 1% per annum compared to year-on-year growth in end of life arisings of 5% per annum).23 This means that unless current practices are changed, a significant volume will be disposed in Australian landfills, given that recycling rates are currently low, at around 14% (by weight) of computers and computer products reaching end of life each year and less than 1% (by weight) of televisions (10% of all products).24 Over the next 20 years, it is estimated that if the existing situation is not changed, 3 million tonnes (652 million units) will be accumulated in Australian landfills, compared to only 212,000 tonnes (71 million units) being recycled and recovered over this